 - Complete all College Admissions testing.
 Whether you are looking to up your score or are taking the SAT or ACT for the first time, we recommend that you take these tests in the first-semester of your Senior Year.

 - Begin securing recommendation letters.
-The University of Georgia requires a school profile/counselor recommendation letter.
-We also recommend optional letters of recommendation from other academically focused sources.
+The University of Georgia requires a secondary school report/counselor recommendation letter.
+We also recommend an optional letter of recommendation from other academically focused sources.

 - Submit your application by the deadline.